ciaranm/glasgow-constraint-solver/DESIGN.md

   having to overload constraints.

 - Whenever we've found a solution, we're given a temporary reference to a State object, that can be queried using a variable identifier to get its value.
+(Actually, we get a CurrentState, which avoids exposing all sorts of ugly innards.)

 Then there's the question of how variable state is stored.
 A variable is a set of values, but a set is a horribly inefficient data structure that is expensive to copy, and involves all kinds of